parkermac/LO/extract/tef2/README.md

 ---

 `create_river_info.py` processes a user-specified river forcing file to create and save a DataFrame that has info about each river.
-Here is what it looks like for a cas6 file for traps2:
+Here is what it looks like for a cas6 file for [riv] = traps2:
 ```
                name     ii      jj  dir  sgn     iu      ju     iv     jv   irho    jrho
 0           clowhom  453.0  1169.0  0.0 -1.0  452.0  1169.0    NaN    NaN  452.0  1169.0